 Can I create my own category?

-No — Google only enables you to choose from the list of categories they have available in their list of Google My Business categories.
+No — Google only enables you to choose from the list of categories they have available in their list of Google Business Profile categories.

 What do I do if Google doesn’t offer my category?